jboulineau/jboulineau.github.io/_posts/2017-10-20-streaming-learning-resources.md

 During a presentation at the [Nashville BI user group](https://www.meetup.com/NashBI/), I was asked to provide more material on getting started with data streaming.
 I'll cover some of these in other 'Intro to Data Streaming' posts, but I promised the group a blog post on the subject, and here it is.
 There is a ton of material out there, but it will get you started. <!--more-->

-Also for the attendees of the meeting, here is the [deck I used](https://rivuletio.files.wordpress.com/2017/10/real_time_etl.pptx).
+Also for the attendees of the meeting, here is the <a href="/assets/presentations/real_time_etl.pptx">deck I used</a>.

 [The Log: What every software engineer should know about real-time data's unifying abstraction](https://goo.gl/j6mqP6)